johnmathews/johnmathews.is/README.md

 ## Deploy and publish

 1. Just push to `main`.
-Vercel is watching the github repo.
+If you push to another branch the deploy will be built but it won't be promoted to production.

 ## Search and sitemap

-1. run `npm aux`.
-If you run `npm run build` then the search index and aloglia data will be updated and uploaded.
-Sitemap is also updated I think.
+1. run `yarn aux`.
+If you run `yarn build` then the sitemap, search index and aloglia data will be updated and uploaded too.

 ## Chatbot

+Goto [/chat](https://johnmathews.is/chat) and you can ask a chatbot questions about me and the content on my blog.
+It's kind of like an interactive CV.

+### Build

-1. run `npm run scrape` - this scrapes the live site at johnmathews.is and creates `scripts/jm.json`
+1. run `npm run scrape` - this scrapes the live site at [johnmathews.is](johnmathws.is) and puts the data in `scripts/jm.json`.
 2. run `npm run embed`

+## Extra things

+- Use `?` to show keyboard shortcuts
+- There are simple usage metrics at [/metrics](https://johnmathews.is/metrics)

 ## TODO

-I should write some context here.
-Including:

-- some of the keyboard shortcuts
 - the video archive feature
-- how GCP buckets are used
-- the chatbot feature

 ## Known issues

-- The keyboard shortcuts library (reakeys) causes some errors about SSR and useEffect.
 - The photos pages, or maybe images in general, cause some warnings about latex incompatible input.